biowdl/PacBio-subreads-processing/docs/index.md

 title: Home
 ---

-This pipeline can be used to process Pacific Biosciences subread BAM files.
+This pipeline can be used to process a Pacific Biosciences subreads BAM file.
 It generates ccs reads (using pbccs), demultiplexes the ccs reads into samples (using lima) and polishes the reads (using isoseq3 refine for RNA).